 Building Trust: The Foundation of High-Performing Teams

 Do you remember the last time you felt completely safe sharing a half-baked idea at work?
-Or admitting a mistake without fear of judgement?
+Or admitting a mistake without fear of judgment?
 If you're drawing a blank, you're not alone.

-Harvard professor Amy Edmondson defines psychological safety as While this concept has gained traction in management circles and HR communities, many leaders struggle to translate it into everyday practice.
+Harvard professor Amy Edmondson defines psychological safety as "a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes."
+While this concept has gained traction in management circles and HR communities, many leaders struggle to translate it into everyday practice.

 Enter trust - psychological safety's more approachable cousin.